Power & Mounting

 Combined wall + DIN rail mount

-The combined option is the wall mount bracket with the DIN rail adapter layered on top.
-This is useful when a deployment may migrate between surface-mounted and panel-mounted installations without replacing fasteners.
+The combined option layers the DIN rail adapter on top of the wall mount bracket.
+Useful when a deployment may migrate between surface-mounted and panel-mounted installations without replacing fasteners.

-ALPON combined wall mount with DIN rail adapter installation
+ALPON X5 AI combined wall mount with DIN rail adapter installation

 Install the wall mount first